openkentuckiana/codeforkyana.github.io/_posts/2019-12-18-power-utility-data.md

 One such example is the San Francisco Chronicle's project that used historiacl PG&E data build an [app comparing wind speed and power outages](https://projects.sfchronicle.com/2019/wind-outage-map/).

-Please reach out if you would have ideas about how to use the data and need any help.
+Please reach out if you have ideas about how to use the data and need any help.

 #### Understading the database

 We are following the same format Simon Willison used for his [PG&E outage tracking project](https://simonwillison.net/2019/Oct/10/pge-outages/).
-He has a great explanation for how the database works (adapted for LGE/KU):
+He has a great explanation for how the database works (adapted for LG&E/KU):

 > The three key tables to understand are `outages`, `snapshots` and `outage_snapshots`.
 >